Definition/General

 -High-grade lymphoma by definition

--Mitotic rate >10/hpf typical
+-Mitotic rate typically >10/hpf

--Ki-67 proliferation index >40%
+-Ki-67 proliferation index usually >40%

--Starry-sky pattern may be present.
+-Starry-sky pattern may be present

 Immunohistochemistry